Can AI Help Improve Telehealth For Addiction Care?

 AI And Addiction Therapy

-One area where AI can benefit both providers and clients alike is therapy.
+One area in which AI can benefit both providers and clients is therapy.

 AI-powered therapy tools can facilitate effective communication and provide immediate responses, filling the gap between scheduled therapy sessions.

-For instance, AI chatbots can be available 24 hours a day, offering real-time support to clients struggling with cravings or emotional distress.
+For instance, AI chatbots can be available 24 hours a day, providing real-time support to clients experiencing cravings or emotional distress.

 This can be crucial during non-operational hours or when human counselors aren’t immediately available.